Skip to main content

 Transfer Fees

-When you deposit a Token-2022 token that has a transfer fee configured, the fee is deducted by the Token-2022 program before tokens reach the shielded pool.
+When you deposit a Token-2022 token that has a transfer fee configured, the fee is deducted by the Token-2022 program before tokens reach the pool custody account.
 The SDK accounts for this by:

 The amount credited to your ETA is actualReceived - protocolFees.